How can we help you?

 5. Click “Save & Apply” and refresh the router page.
 Now you should see a new tab called VPN.
 Click on it and choose OpenVPN from the dropdown.

 6. Now you need to download OpenVPN client configuration files.
-For this, we recommend going into our recommended server utility: https://nordvpn.com/servers/tools/
+You can be connected to a recommended server via your NordAccount.

 For the purpose of this guide, we will be using the us5104.nordvpn.com server.